 Coffee oils, which start to secrete from your beans as soon as they come out of the roaster, are not exactly like cooking oils in that they’re not fatty and greasy.
 They do tend to hang on to surfaces like glass, plastic and stainless steel though, like cooking oils.
 After a while, especially as they build up into a noticeable residue, these leftover oils can affect the flavor of any fresh batch you brew.
 We want to banish all lingering residue and wake up to a squeaky-clean coffee setup.
 That means truly cleaning everything it takes to brew your perfect cup, from your coffee grinder to your brewing device, and even your kettle and the coffee pot itself.

 Here are some easy ways to make sure you’ve got mean, clean coffee bean machines.
+To learn even more, our friends at Wirecutter have ideas for how to clean your coffee maker, too.

 Start by Cleaning Your Coffee Grinder